mtalcott/pi-home-dash/README.md

 ## GPIO SPI Connection

 ### Pi Zero 2 W to Waveshare 10.3" HAT
-The omni-epd library handles the low-level SPI communication, but the physical connections are:
+The IT8951 library handles the low-level SPI communication, but the physical connections are:

 | IT8951 Pin | Raspberry Pi GPIO | Function |
 |------------|-------------------|----------|